Uthirakosamangai: History

-Mangalanathaswamy Temple, also known as Uthirakosamangai Mangalanathaswamy Temple, is a Shiva temple located in the Ramanathapuram district of Tamil Nadu, India.
-This temple is notable for several reasons.

-Historical Significance: The temple has a history dating back 3,000 years.
+The temple has a history dating back 3,000 years.
 It is spread across about 20 acres of land and is believed to have been constructed by 1,000 Shiva devotees who attained Moksha (spiritual liberation) simultaneously.

-Deities: Within the temple complex, you can find shrines dedicated to Mangalanathar Swami, Mangaleswari Amman, Natarajar, Suyambulingam, Bhairavar, Dhakshinamoorthy, Chandikeswarar, and Balabhairav.
+Within the temple complex, you can find shrines dedicated to Mangalanathar Swami, Mangaleswari Amman, Natarajar, Suyambulingam, Bhairavar, Dhakshinamoorthy, Chandikeswarar, and Balabhairav.
 There is also a sacred temple pool.

-Unique Features: The temple boasts five towers, including seven-tiered royal towers.
+The temple boasts five towers, including seven-tiered royal towers.
 Two magnificent yalis (mythical lion-like creatures) guard the entrance with stone balls in their mouths, which visitors can move by hand.

-Religious Significance: The temple is home to the priceless emerald statue of Sage Mangaleswarar, standing at five and a half feet tall.
+The temple is home to the priceless emerald statue of Sage Mangaleswarar, standing at five and a half feet tall.
 Nataraja, the cosmic dancing form of Shiva, is displayed in sandalwood cups throughout the year.
 It is believed to be one of the earliest Shiva temples in the world, with only the Sun, Moon, and Mars representing the celestial bodies when the temple was established.

-Historical Legends: According to legend, Mandothari, the wife of Ravana, sought to marry the most devoted Shiva worshipper.
+According to legend, Mandothari, the wife of Ravana, sought to marry the most devoted Shiva worshipper.
 Shiva entrusted a sacred scripture to sages for safekeeping.
 When Ravana attempted to touch a child (Shiva in disguise), Shiva transformed into Agni, causing chaos.
 The sages, fearing Shiva's wrath, jumped into a sacred pool, which came to be known as "Agni Theertham."
 Only Manikkavacakar, a sage, saved the scripture.
-As a result, Manikavasagar is honored in the temple with a lingam.
+As a result, Manikkavacakar is honored in the temple with a lingam.

 The temple's name, Uttirakosamangai, stems from Shiva's teachings to Parvati about sacred scriptures.
 During the reign of the Pandyan kings, the temple was a prominent place, and their capital was Uttarakosamangai.

 The temple hosts several important festivals, including Chithirai, Tirukkalyanam, Thervila, and Arudra Darshan.